Legally Blonde: The Musical: The Search for Elle Woods: Episode summaries

 Episode 2 was focused on acting.
 Scene partner Nikki Snelson (who played Brooke Wyndham in the musical) purposely drops a line during the contestants' auditions to see how the contestants react if their scene partner forgets a line.
-The girls also learned the song, "Delta Nu Nu Nu".
+The contestants also learned the song, "Delta Nu Nu Nu".
 The challenge winner, Bailey Hanks, won personal time with Nikki Snelson.
 She shared the prize with Ridgway.